kimango/Election_Analysis/README.md

      - Candidate 2, who received 73.8% of the vote and 272,892 number of votes.

 ## Challenge Overview
+This challenge shows the total votes for 3 different counties and the percentage of votes each candidates received.

 ## Challenge Summary
 There are total of 369,711 votes from the counties of Jefferson, Denver and Arapahoe.
 Diana DeGette won landslide with almost 74% of votes.
 Next candidate Mr. Stockham had 23 % and Mr. Doane received the lowest vote of 3.1%.